lsteuernagel/mapscvi/README.md

 The functions used to do this can also be used to embed data into other models.

-An example workflow that emebds the romanov et al. smart-seq dataset into the HypoMap:
+An example workflow that embeds the Romanov et al. smart-seq dataset into the HypoMap:

 ``` r